Ticketed

 Where we sail is determined by the strength and direction of the wind on the day.
 Necessarily, our destination is always the skipper’s decision.

-It’s not compulsory to be on deck for our departure, but it’s a full moon weekend and it’s quite romantic cruising down the Blackwater by moonlight.
-Skippers usually anchor once the barge is in water deep enough to remain afloat at all stages of the tide, and set off again down river at dawn, around 5am.
+It’s not compulsory to be on deck for our departure.
+You may stay in your cabin if you wish.
+There will only be a small crescent moon − but it is romantic cruising under a canopy of stars.
+Skippers usually anchor once the barge is in water deep enough to remain afloat at all stages of the tide and set off again down river at dawn on the last of the ebb, around 5.00am.

-The return to Maldon is on the tide around 2pm on Sunday, in time for those who arrive by public transport to catch the 3.30pm bus to Chelmsford Station for trains to Liverpool Street.
+The return to Maldon is on the tide arriving around 4.00pm Sunday, in time for those who come by public transport to catch the 5.30pm bus to Chelmsford Station for trains to Liverpool Street.

 Your hosts will be Members Don and Penny Baines who are experienced barge sailors, and who have run four previous Royal Museums Greenwich Members’ charters.
 The barge will be provisioned for Friday evening dinner; Saturday breakfast, lunch and dinner; and Sunday breakfast and lunch.
 Tea, coffee and biscuits are served at regular intervals.